RobertBorbey/BDD_project_Dataspot/README.md

 - Sort By

 # How to use and clone the project?
 How to run the tests and how to access the reports?

-1. _To use the project_, it's required to open it in PyCharm and to install all the dependencies (you can run the following command in the terminal : _pip install -r requirements.txt_).
-It is also required to create a virtual environment (venv) for the project and to install all the required packages from Selenium.
+1. _To utilize the project in PyCharm_ , open the project in PyCharm and ensure all dependencies are installed.
+This can be done by running the following command in the terminal: _pip install -r requirements.txt_ .
+It is recommended to create a virtual environment (venv) for the project and install necessary packages from Selenium.

-2. _Cloning the project_ involves following these steps:
+2. _Cloning the project_ is done by following these steps:
-- Open PyCharm and select the option "Check out from Version Control", from the VCS menu
+- Open PyCharm and access the "Check out from Version Control" option from the VCS menu.
-- Choose the option "GitHub" and insert the URL of the GitHub repository that contains the package
+- Choose "GitHub" and enter the URL to the GitHub repository containing the project.
-- Select the local directory in which you want to clone the project and press the "Clone" button
+- Select the local location where you want to clone the project and click "Clone".

-3. _The installation of the HTMLFormatter_ for BEHAVE is done by running the following command in the terminal:
+3. _To install the HTML formatter for BEHAVE_ , run the following command in the terminal:
 ##### _pip install behave-html-formatter_
+This step is essential to format the reports generated by BEHAVE in a readable and accessible manner.

-4. _To create the behave.ini file_ it is required to open a text editor and to add the following content:
+4. _Creating the behave.ini file_ is done by opening a text file and adding the following content to it:
 ##### _[behave.formatters]_
 ##### _html=behave_html_formatter:HTMLFormatter_

-5. _To run the tests_ and _generate the reports_, the following command has to be used in order to run the automation tests and generate a HTML report under the name of "behave-report.html":
+5. _Running the tests and generating the reports_ involves using the following command in the terminal to run the automated tests and generate an HTML report named "behave-report.html" :
 ##### _behave -f html-o behave-report.html_

+6. After running the tests, you can _access the reports_ by opening the "behave-report.html" file mentioned above in a web browser.
+It will contain the test results and can be customized by modifying the file.

 # How to open the project's test execution report without having to download it ?

 The easiest method I have found is to use the following website to preview the report:

 ##### https://htmlpreview.github.io/

 The report's URL - https://github.com/RobertBorbey/BDD_project_Dataspot/blob/main/behave-report.html